decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export const DEG2RAD: number;

+// Warning: (ae-missing-release-tag) "DeleteComponentMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DeleteComponentMessage = WireMessageHeader & DeleteComponentMessageBody;

+// Warning: (ae-missing-release-tag) "DeleteComponentMessageBody" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DeleteComponentMessageBody = {
+    type: WireMessageEnum.DELETE_COMPONENT;
+    entityId: Entity;
+    componentId: number;
+    timestamp: number;
+};

+// Warning: (ae-missing-release-tag) "DeleteEntityMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DeleteEntityMessage = WireMessageHeader & DeleteEntityMessageBody;

+// Warning: (ae-missing-release-tag) "DeleteEntityMessageBody" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type DeleteEntityMessageBody = {
+    type: WireMessageEnum.DELETE_ENTITY;
+    entityId: Entity;
+};

 // Warning: (ae-missing-release-tag) "EcsElements" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)